Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the

 Rakia is an alcoholic drink made from fermented fruit.
 You'll find it everywhere you go in this country of white wild plum blossom.

 When we visited a small village in the heart of Veliko Tonovo a local invited us in for a coffee.
 We'd just finished a long walk and were admiring a donkey tied to a walnut tree when the owner appeared and beckoned us in.
 This is a fairly common thing to do in the countryside by all accounts and it's considered rude if you decline.
-The coffee was typically black, thick and sweet—just like Turkish coffee—and was drank from tiny cups.
+The coffee was typically black, thick and sweet—just like Turkish coffee—and was sipped from tiny cups.
 After the coffee came the rakia, a homemade plum version which had a mild scent, a light green colour and no bubbles.

 All I can say is, Wow.

 All rakia is different, it can change from region to region, village to village, but it is generally strong (between 25 and 45%) and has a slightly hot, sweet taste.
 Quite deceptive, so I'd be careful if I were you!